Aadamgaming/Desktop-Assistant/README.md

 # Desktop-Assistant
-A ChatGPT Assistant for Windows, Linux, and MacOS.
+A ChatGPT Voice Assistant for Windows, Linux, and MacOS.

 # REQUIRMENTS
 - Python